 The second evaluation process is a more robust review occurs periodically.
 This analysis will be developed to meet the requirements of reporting for the Nebraska New Depletions Plan as well as Neb.
 Rev. Stat.
 46-715(5)(d)(iii) to determine whether the measures adopted in the IMP are sufficient to offset depletions due to post-July 1, 1997, water uses and sustain progress toward a fully appropriated level of water use.
-The next robust reviews will be completed in 2023 and 2027.
+The next robust reviews will be completed in 2023 (now going into 2024) and again in 2027.